CalvinEllington/DemoBankAPI/README.md

 Simple proof of concept for a Banking API.

 This app requires curl.
 To use this app, visit the following url.
 You will be prompted to make some accounts.
 Below are some templates for the curl commands, depending on your system they might be different.
-SERVER IS NOT CURRENTLY RUNNING.
+This server is not currently running.

 //Initial User Creation  <br>
 `curl http://60d0ba9e.ngrok.io/` <br>